mui/material-ui/docs/data/material/guides/interoperability/interoperability.md

 );
 ```

-**Note:** To see more examples of how to use containers and encapsulation check out the [shadow DOM documentation](/material-ui/guides/shadow-dom/).

 ### Usage

 Now it's all set up and you can start using Tailwind CSS on the MUI components!